Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 Image courtesy East Islip Historical Society - www.eastislip.org

+After breeding, raising, showing, and racing horses, he developed a discerning eye.
 However, in the early 1930s, the Lab was still new to America and field trials were just getting started.
-Carlisle vowed to make the breed as popular in America as it was in Britain.
+Carlisle promised to make the breed as popular in America as it was in Britain.

 Early 20th century advertisement for an English show champion Labrador Retriever